Shemar Jean-Charles: New Orleans Saints

 On November 29, 2023, Jean-Charles was signed to the New Orleans Saints practice squad.
 He was signed to the active roster on January 4, 2024.

 On August 27, 2024, Jean-Charles was waived by the Saints as part of final roster cuts.
 On September 11, he was re-signed to the practice squad after Khaleke Hudson was signed off the team.
 Jean-Charles was promoted to the active roster on November 2 for his first career start against the Carolina Panthers.
 In the narrow Week 9 loss, he recorded his first career interception off Bryce Young, ripping a near-complete pass out of wide receiver Xavier Legette's hands.

 Seattle Seahawks

 On March 15, 2025, Jean-Charles signed a one-year contract with the Seattle Seahawks.
 On August 26, he was released from the Seahawks as part of final roster cuts, and was re-signed to the practice squad the following day.

+On March 24, 2026, Jean-Charles re-signed with the Seahawks.
+He was placed on injured reserve on August 17 due to an injury suffered in the team's preseason matchup against the Dallas Cowboys.
+He was waived with an injury settlement on August 26.